Yamaha XS Eleven: North American models

-The XS Eleven made its debut in 1978 as the largest capacity then in production.
-It featured dual front disc brakes, a rear disc brake, shaft drive and cast wheels.
+The XS Eleven debuted in September 1977 (MY 1978) as the largest-displacement motorcycle in production at the time.
+It featured an 1101 cc four-cylinder dual overhead cam engine, dual front disc brakes, a rear disc brake, shaft drive and cast aluminum wheels.
+The XS Eleven was the most powerful mass-production motorcycle of the late 70s and posted superior performance numbers compared to its competition.

-In 1979, Yamaha followed the growing trend of offering a "factory custom" version of the bike, called a "Special" by Yamaha.
-Pullback handlebars, a stepped seat, a smaller, fatter rear wheel, a smaller capacity tear-drop gas tank, fully adjustable suspension, and altered frame created a factory custom, forerunner of the modern cruiser.
-The XS Eleven Special sold well despite complaints about the poor ergonomics.
-"What that translates to is a bike with an awkward riding position but generally excellent road manners.
-In fact, most of the things that irritated this staff in the way the bike rode and handled could be traced to the handlebar, which, although certainly as trendy as disco dancing, was not what the ergonomics doctor ordered for precise, comfortable control."
+The US market XS Eleven was launched as the so-called "Standard" model (Versions: E - 1978, F - 1979 and G - 1980–81).
+In 1979 Yamaha followed the growing market trend for "factory custom" motorcycles by offering the XS Eleven "Special" (SF Model).
+The XS Eleven Special sported pullback buckhorn handlebars, a stepped seat, a 16-inch rear wheel, a smaller capacity tear-drop gas tank, a round instrument cluster, round lighting fixtures and an adjustable suspension with new air-assisted leading-axle front forks creating the "factory custom" or "soft chopper" look, a forerunner of the modern cruiser.
+The XS Eleven Special sold well in the US despite complaints about the poor ergonomics "What that translates to is a bike with an awkward riding position but generally excellent road manners.
+In fact, what irritated the staff mostly in how the bike rode and handled could be traced to the handlebar, which, although certainly as trendy as disco dancing, was not what the ergonomics doctor ordered for precise, comfortable control.", it became the by far best-selling XS Eleven variant in the US market.
+In 1980 the XS Eleven LH "Midnight Special" was launched in all global markets including the US.
+It was an all-black and gold version of the XS Eleven SF Special.